 (Illegalization causes much more than desired price-rises)

-Illegalization tends to focus primarily on supply-oriented drug policies; policies that – by trying to limit the supply of narcotic drugs by means of legislation, punishment, and harassment – work on the principle; “If we are successful in pursuing these policies, then the price will rise.
-This is undoubtedly true; illegalization does no doubt cause higher drug prices for the consumer, something that in turn causes less consumption.
-However, Illegalization causes a whole lot more than higher prices, and higher prices cause a whole lot more than reduced consumption.
-What most of all these “a whole lot more things” have in common is that they are pretty bad stuff.
-I will, in my second book in my series Dysfunctional Discourses present a model of this, and though I am yet not ready to present it right here, I would be happy to give a talk on the subject and discuss some of the often quite obvious consequences of illegality, consequences we rarely hear of.
+Illegalisation primarily focuses on supply-oriented drug policies; policies that – by attempting to limit the supply of narcotic drugs through legislation, punishment, and harassment – operate on the principle: “If we are successful in pursuing these policies, then the price will rise.”
+This is undoubtedly true; illegalisation does, indeed, lead to higher drug prices for consumers, which in turn results in reduced consumption.
+However, illegalisation entails far more than just higher prices, and these elevated prices lead to much more than merely diminished consumption.
+What all these “a whole lot more things” have in common is that they are largely detrimental.
+In my second book in my series Dys functional Disc ourses, I will present a model of this, and although I am not yet ready to share it here, I would be pleased to give a talk on the subject and discuss some of the often quite obvious consequences of illegality—consequences that we rarely hear of.

-Questions and issues that can/will be dealt with: Does anything positive, other than higher prices, follow from illegalization?
-How positive, if at all, are higher prices?
-Do higher prices necessarily make the drug racket increase their prices?
-How does illegalization affect the profits generated by the drug trade?
-What’s the relation between illegalization and the creation of criminals?
+Questions and issues that can or will be addressed include: Does anything positive, apart from higher prices, result from illegalisation?
+How beneficial, if at all, are higher prices?
+Do higher prices necessarily lead the drug trade to raise their prices?
+How does illegalisation affect the profits generated by the drug trade?
+What is the relationship between illegalisation and the creation of criminals?

 9. A Pro Prohibition Argument